sharathnirmala16/monte/README.md

 # monte

- A cythonized and parallelized library to implement Monte Carlo simulations
+A cythonized library to implement Monte Carlo simulations for making probabilistic predictions.